DiamondLightSource/tickit/master/_sources/user/how-to/use-epics-adapter.rst.txt

-However, any PV you wish to directly link to a device attribute you must override and provide the neccessary methods to get and set that attribute.
+However, any PV you wish to directly link to a device attribute you must override and provide the necessary methods to get and set that attribute.

 See again the femto device.
 It is a signal amplifier that takes an input and outputs a current.